Carolinas Butterfly Monitoring Program

 A Little Background

 The potential dire consequences of declining insect populations across the globe have become a focal issue in both scientific circles and the general public.
 This recent increased attention has not only highlighted the consequences of losing the ecosystem services insects provide, such as pollination, but has also revealed a dearth of rigorous, long term population studies.
 Despite rising concern among scientists, the scientific evidence for global and even regional declines is still weak; many of the key studies are based on results with very limited spatial and temporal replication, so it is difficult to support conclusions.
 In order to better document how widespread these declines may be, we critically need more scientifically produced data on insect populations.
 Establishing biodiversity monitoring programs like the CarBMP is a key to understanding the future of natural resources, and this is especially true in the Carolinas where rapid population growth and urban expansion are accelerating at a very high rate.
-We welcome you to join the CarBMP, enjoy some time outside, and become a part of our growing citizen science program.
+We welcome you to join the CarBMP, enjoy some time outside, and become a part of our growing community science program.

 Learn More and Get Involved!